-TCM takes a different view, one of balance; a balance between the principles of Yin and Yang, and between Qi and Blood.
-Qi and Blood travel through the body along well-defined pathways called channels or meridians.
-When there is not enough Qi and Blood or when they are stuck in an area, there is an imbalance between Yin and Yang.
-As a result of this imbalance, internal organs are not functioning optimally and illness and pain develop.
+TCM takes the occurrence of pain to be due to a disruption in balance; a balance between the principles of Yin and Yang, and between Qi and Blood.
+Qi and Blood is thought to travel through the body along well-defined pathways called channels or meridians.
+When there is not enough Qi and Blood or when they are stuck in an area, there is said to be an imbalance between Yin and Yang and that as a result of this imbalance, internal organs are not functioning optimally and illness and pain develop.

 External factors – sports injuries, post-operative surgeries, work related injuries, motor vehicle accidents, and repetitive movement syndromes.

 This type of pain usually comes from trauma to soft tissues, ligaments, tendons and muscles generally the result of falls, blows, sprains/strains, and impacts.
-Most commonly, people seek acupuncture for physical pain, particularly shoulder, knee, and back pain.
+Most commonly, people may seek acupuncture for physical pain, particularly shoulder, knee, and back pain.

-Internal factorslong term illness, gynecological issues, digestive issues, emotional trauma and stress related issues.
+Internal factors – long term illness, gynecological issues, digestive issues, emotional trauma and stress related issues.

-Type of pain:
+Types of pain:

 – Neck & Head Pain